progphil1337/react-web/README.md

 A just 4 fun project, nothing serious.
 Playing around with https://reactphp.org/

+Everything is not finished, done is considered 'working but could be reworked', in progress is most likely working too but missing key features.

-Done:
+### Done:
-- Handles
-- Entities
-- Managers
+- Handlers
+- Rendering (depending on Twig)
 - Sessions
 - Routing
-- Rendering
 - Middleware

-Tbd:
-- Static files (css, js)
-... ?
+- DI
+- DB Connections
+- Logging

+### In Progress
+- Filesystem
+- Entities & Managers

+### TBD
+- Caching
+- More configuration